Bunoviske/data-centric-semantic-segmentation/README.md

-# Data Framework for Semantic/Instance Segmentation
+# Data Centric Framework for Semantic/Instance Segmentation

 Bunch of different tools which helps visualizing, transforming and annotating images for semantic/instance segmentation tasks.
 Check each folder to find these different tools.

 ## Ground Truth Generation

 Labeling tool that creates masks for your semantic segmentation problem.
-It uses watershed algorithm to boost annotation speed.
+It uses watershed algorithm to boost annotation speed (check inside the folder for more details).

 ## Ground Truth Generation with Object Detection